USA kicks off at SoFi Stadium in

 COMMUNITY SPOTLIGHT

-We are proud to welcome Snoop Dogg as our official Community Chairman and Official Community Ambassadors Cobi Jones, Eva Longoria, and Earvin “Magic” Johnson– the team will help us inspire the community and encourage global fans to start their World Cup experience right here in Los Angeles.
+Helping lead the celebration is our official Community Chairman, Snoop Dogg, alongside Official Community Ambassadors Cobi Jones, Eva Longoria, Magic Johnson, Julie Foudy, Luka Dončić, and Mia Hamm — inspiring our community and inviting fans from around the world to start their World Cup experience right here in Los Angeles.

 OUR SOCCER STORY